 A grassroots, evidence based gun violence prevention initiative

-Founded in Summer 2019, the Summer Leadership Academy enables communities disproportionately impacted by gun violence to host summer programs which empower students from those communities, including low-income students, survivors, and people of color, to become community organizers.
+Founded in Summer 2019, and entering into its fourth year in 2022, the Summer Leadership Academy enables communities disproportionately impacted by gun violence to host summer programs which empower low-income students and survivors to become community organizers.
 The initiative prioritizes removing barriers that keep marginalized student leaders from becoming leaders in the gun violence prevention movement.
-These barriers include access to meals, mentoring, and transportation at no cost to program participants and, in some cases, internship opportunities for student program leaders.
+These barriers include access to meals, mentoring, and transportation at no cost to program participants and internship opportunities for student program leaders.

 Our program overview